 have chosen to complete many Eagle Award Projects at Blue Jay Point County Park over the year.

 Occasionally the park staff has specific projects that would satisfy the requirements.
 Scouts are encouraged to submit their own ideas.
-To find out more information regarding Eagle Scout opportunities, please contact Ben Wittenberg at 919-870-4329, or by email us
+To find out more information regarding Eagle Scout opportunities, please contact Adam Wood at 919-870-4322, or email us